 Thank you for your interest in becoming an International Literacy Association (ILA) Council for the Accreditation of Educator Preparation (CAEP) Program Reviewer.
 The ILA/CAEP Specialized Professional Associations (SPA) Committee reviews and approves the applications.

 The following is a list of qualifications and performance expectations for program review:

-- Ability to attend annual training sessions at either the ILA annual conference or the Association of Literacy Educators and Researchers annual conference
+- Ability to attend annual training sessions every 18 months at either the ILA annual conference (registration fees may apply) or virtually online training (free).

-- Ability to make confidential reasoned, unbiased professional judgments about education programs based on their alignment with the Standards 2010
+- Ability to make confidential reasoned, unbiased professional judgments about reading/literacy specialist education programs based on their alignment with the ILA's Standards.

 - Basic knowledge about interpretation of data, performance-based assessment, use of rating scales and rubrics, and analysis of written information

 - Commitment and availability to perform duties for a 3-year term

 - Commitment to follow ILA Code of Ethics

 - Commitment to meet deadlines

 - Computer literacy and access to the Internet and e-mail and familiarity with submission and review databases [the review is conducted online]

 - Current ILA membership

-- Excellent writing skills that convey clear, substantive judgments about the program that support the review decision and that offer focused comments to provide institutions the information needed to bring their program into alignment with the Standards 2010
+- Excellent writing skills that convey clear, substantive judgments about the program that support the review decision and that offer focused comments to provide institutions the information needed to bring their program into alignment with the ILA Standards

 - Expertise in the field of teaching, administration, teacher education, research, and/or program evaluation